 Need some inspiration?
-Try one of these lenses for a change of pace.
+Try one of these lenses, available for less than $1,000, £700 or AU$1,400 for a change of pace.

 Recommended for: This fast, wide-angle, full-frame lens delivers nice, sharp images on a full-frame camera, and on a Nikon APS-C camera it offers a 30mm-equivalent angle of view that's great for photographing group and landscapes.